cms-opendata-analyses/HiggsExample20112012/README.md

 cd CMSSW_5_3_32/src
 cmsenv
 ```

 For this example, you need to create an additional directory, you can call it `WorkDirCMSHiggs` or choose another name.
-Go to this directory, and download the example code.
+Go to this directory, and download the example code from git.
+This repository contains the various examples.

 ```